shakked/Command-for-Instagram/Terms of User.md

 Terms and Conditions ("Terms")

-Last updated: November 30, 2015
+Last updated: December 30th, 2015

-Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the Analytics for Instagram mobile application (the "Application") operated by Edward Marks ("us", "we", or "our").
+Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the Command for Instagram mobile application (the "Application") operated by Zachary Shakked ("us", "we", or "our").

 Your access to and use of the Application is conditioned upon your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who wish to access or use the Application.

 By accessing or using the Application you agree to be bound by these Terms.
 If you disagree with any part of the terms then you do not have permission to access the Application.

 The Application is licensed, not sold, to You for use only under the terms of this license.
-The Analytics for Instagram reserves all rights not expressly granted to You.
+The Command for Instagram reserves all rights not expressly granted to You.

 Acknowledgement